 |

-Ray wrightHe opened a disused iron mine in Clearwell creating a tourist attraction, became one of the Queen's Verderers, and wrote books on the Forest blending fact and fiction....
+Ray wrightHe opened a disused iron mine in Clearwell creating a tourist attraction, became one of the Queen's Verderers, and wrote books on the Forest that blended fact and fiction....

 |

 Rev. h. g. nichollsHe arrived to be curate of Holy Trinity Church, Drybrook and became fascinated by the Forest of Dean.
-His three books on the area has led him to be know as 'the first historian of the Forest'...
+His three books on the area has led him to be known as 'the first historian of the Forest'.
+Read more...

 |

 hebe weenolsenA writer of historical novels she was born in England but moved to America after marrying a movie writer and producer.
-The 12th century Forest is at the heart of one of her gripping stories...
+The 12th century Forest is at the heart of gripping story To Keep This Oath

 |